-In response to the Covid 19 pandemic and requirements of our associated risk assessment, teachers do not mark books.
-We have replaced this with a timetable of quality feedback using regular homework and in-class assessments.
+After the Covid 19 pandemic and requirements of our associated risk assessment we have moved away from marking books.
+We have replaced this with a timetable of quality feedback using regular homework and inclass assessments.
 Homework is set, submitted and marked using Microsoft Teams.
 All tasks are marked using rubrics that provide scaled feedback on the quality of learning demonstrated and next steps for improvements.